mapcrafter/mapcrafter-playermarkers/README.md

 # mapcrafter playermarkers #

-This is a script to show markers of players from a Minecraft Server on maps rendered with mapcrafter.
+This is a script to show markers of players from a Minecraft server on maps rendered with mapcrafter.

 The script is free software and available under the GPL license.
-The PHP-Script to generate the player images is a modified version of the script from TJ09 ([forum link](http://forums.bukkit.org/threads/info-mapmarkers-v0-3-4-1-1r6.843/)).
+The PHP-Script to generate the player images is a modified version of the script TJ09 wrote ([forum link](http://forums.bukkit.org/threads/info-mapmarkers-v0-3-4-1-1r6.843/)).

 ## Requirements ##

-To use this script you need some things:
+You need some things to use this script:

-* a map rendered with mapcrafter
+* A map rendered with mapcrafter
-* a Bukkit Minecraft Server with a plugin ([MapTools](http://github.com/m0r13/MapTools)) to provide the player data
+* A Bukkit Minecraft server with a plugin ([MapTools](http://github.com/m0r13/MapTools)) to provide the player data
 * PHP for your webserver to generate the player images (alternatively, you could also use the default player skin or create the player images manually)
 * PHP write access to a directory to cache the player images
-* PHP-GD is needed
+* PHP-GD library

 ## Installation ##